 The Cinema Studies Major at the University of Oregon allows students to study moving image media at the intersection of intellectual study and creative practice.
 As a comprehensive Bachelor of Arts degree, the major cultivates an appreciation of the media arts, an ability to communicate ideas using a broad array of media, and a historical understanding of how various cultures tell their stories.

 The Cinema Studies major is distinctive in the Northwest because of the breadth of its offerings, its integration of critical study and creative production and its strength in global cinemas.
-Because cinema is inherently multidisciplinary, the major spans the College of Arts and Sciences, the College of Design, and the School of Journalism and Communication.
-As a result, it includes a diverse array of courses in history, criticism and aesthetics as well as in digital production.
+Because cinema is inherently multidisciplinary, students take a diverse array of courses from across the university in history, criticism, and aesthetics as well as in digital production.